Julian Sleigh: Public engagement, counseling and outreach

-Through his long association with Vera Grover from the early days in Hermanus, Sleigh joined forces with her in founding the Western Cape Forum for Mental Handicap (today the Western Cape Forum for Intellectual Disability) in an attempt to uplift the quality of life and the awareness of people with special needs more effectively throughout the country.
+Through his long association with Vera Grover from the early days in Hermanus, Sleigh joined forces with her in founding the Western Cape Forum for Mental Handicap (today the Western Cape Forum for Intellectual Disability) in an attempt to uplift the quality of life and the awareness of people with disabilities more effectively throughout the country.
 He was the founding chairman from 1971 to 1985 and the first Honorary Life Member of the Forum.
 Besides this, he was on the Executive of the National Council's (SANC) division for Mental Health and succeeded Grover as chairperson (1980-1984).

 Soon after its inception in 1968, through his friendship with Rosemary van Niekerk, Western Cape Secretary of Lifeline South Africa, the telephone counseling service, Sleigh took the training as counsellor with Rev. Peter Storey.
 Lifeline had been founded in Australia in 1963 by Sir Alan Walker, using the counseling psychology and techniques developed by Carl Rogers and there are now centres in many different countries.
 Sleigh worked there as a volunteer for many years and helped set up the training together with Alan Hardie after the transfer of Peter Storey to Johannesburg as a Methodist bishop and inspired his book Crisis Points.

 From 1968 onwards, beginning with the resettlement of former residents from District Six, the coloured township of Atlantis began to develop close to the Camphill village.
 Sleigh realised that facilities for the inevitable Special Needs requirements that are present in every community would have to be developed there.
 So he started the project that was, in time, to be taken over by Veronica Jackson and later by Mellville Segal, who wrote the book Turn Right At Magnolia Street to commemorate these experiences.
 Both had been long time co-workers of Camphill.
 They named the project Orion and it continues to function independently today under the name Orion Friendship Organisation.